alis-exchange/terraform-provider-alis/docs/resources/google_spanner_table.md

 - `project` (String) The Google Cloud project ID in which the table belongs.
 - `schema` (Attributes) The schema of the table. (see [below for nested schema](#nestedatt--schema))

+### Optional

+- `prevent_destroy` (Boolean) Prevent the table from being destroyed.
+**This only applies to the terraform state and does not prevent the actual table from being deleted via another source.**

 <a id="nestedatt--schema"></a>
 ### Nested Schema for `schema`